Curiouskid0423/Poetic_Dream/README.md

 </div>
   <body>

-    This repository contains the core Deep Learning Code of Poetic Dream
+    This repository contains the core Deep Learning Code of Poetic Dream Some pre-trained models are not uploaded

     1. OCR-Text-Detection with Tesseract (&pytessearct ocr)
     2. Abstractive Summarization for reviews